 Yes.
 We envisage equipping a Learning Resource Centre with Books, Magazines, Newspapers, and ICT to encourage independent learning.
 Resources would include curriculum related material, as well as wider reading for interest, and fiction too.
 The provision would be developed as the school grows.

-This approach has worked well in our educational partner's established schools (Bristol Free School and Becket Keys) where students have had input into the books and resources they would like to have access to.
+This approach has worked well in RET's established schools where students have had input into the books and resources they would like to have access to.